zihanz12/uiuc-cs-wiki/guide/section1.md

 Because UIUC offers such a massive and expansive undergraduate curriculum, students are pretty easily able to dip their toes into virtually every subfield of CS very easily.
 It is highly recommended for students to explore some of these subfields, as it's the best way to get the most out of your degree.

-The various tracks and subfields are as follows:
+The following is a (non-exhaustive) list of subfields and electives:

-Miscellanious Software Engineering Topics:
+Software Engineering:
-* CS410: Text Information Systems
-* CS414: Multimedia Systems
-* CS417: Virtual Reality
 * CS427: Software Engineering I
 * CS428: Software Engineering II